Grang404/ai_crobee/README.md

 A personal Discord bot that automatically reads messages for one user aloud in a voice channel using ElevenLabs API.

-- The bot requires the Message Content intent to read messages

 ## Commands

 - `/tts_join` - Manually join your current voice channel